 The incline bench press produces high muscle activity in the anterior deltoid (front delts).
 Inclines target both the middle and the anterior the most.

-Since your front delts are active in the bench pressing activity, it makes the incline bench more challenging.
+Since your front delts are active in the bench pressing activity, it makes it more challenging.

 4. It Targets Smaller Muscle Groups